Project: iPhone App

 The majority of ClassPass’ traffic comes via their iOS app, which means the majority of resources are devoted to it.
 As ClassPass rapidly grows and expands into other countries, there is an exciting opportunity to invest in the Android experience and expand their audience.
 ClassPass had an Android app built, but it was outsourced (and we had no original design files!) and the feature set was incomplete.
-In an effort to reach parity with iOS, we begun a redesign that addressed existing UX problems and added much desired features, such as rating and reviews.
+In an effort to reach parity with iOS, we began a redesign that addressed existing UX problems and added much-desired features, such as rating and reviews.

 I worked directly with the PM and the newly hired, in-house, Android developer to catch Android up to iOS.
 We focused on parity, but kept the Android user in mind with patterns and interactions that are native to the platform.

 The end goal is to get Android and iOS to parity so the team can work cross-platform on the same features at the same time and increase velocity.
 We're making great progress, but still have a few more things to work on!